DunnCreativeSS/smoke-python/docs/cli.rst

 ::

-    UNLOCK=mysecretpassword steempy transfer 100 STEEM <recipient>
+    UNLOCK=mysecretpassword steempy transfer 100 SMOKE <recipient>

 Common Commands
 ---------------
-First, you may like to import your Steem account:
+First, you may like to import your SMOKE account:

 ::